urevic/diskalert/README.md

 Script for free disk space monitoring
 -------------------------------------

-Have you ever been in a situaion when you plenty of disk space, but thousands of small files ate all your inodes?
+Have you ever been in a situaion when you have plenty of disk space, but thousands of small files ate all of your inodes?
 Unlike many others this script monitors output of both df -h and df -i, so you'll be notified when you're either out of space or out of inodes.

 Instalation